Compute

 Figure 8 Deployment complete

-2. If you click Create Execution Plan, a dialog box of creating execution plan will be displayed.
-In this dialog box, you can set the name and description of the execution plan, as shown in Figure 9.
+2. Clicking Create Execution Plan will open a dialog box where you can name and describe the execution plan, as shown in Figure 9.

 Figure 9 Create Execution Plan dialog box